Table of Contents[Hide][Show]

 If you’re planning to travel with just a carry-on, you’ll need to be up to speed with airline carry-on policies.
-Specifically, the various rules and regulations each carrier has for what you can and cannot “carry-on” to the plane.
-Each airline’s rules are different, so don’t just assume what works for one will work for all airlines.
+Specifically, the various rules and regulations each carrier has for what you can and cannot “carry on” to the plane.
+Each airline’s rules are different, so don’t just assume that what works for one will work for all airlines.

-American Airlines Carry-On Bag Guidelines
+American Airlines Carry-On Size & Weight Limit

 American Airlines allows one personal item and one carry-on bag at no charge.
 The only restriction is that one of the items must be small enough to be stored under the seat in front of you.

-American Airlines Carry-On Dimensions
+American Airlines Carry-On Size (Dimensions)

-American Airlines’ size requirements for a carry-on are 22″ x 14″ x 9″.
+American Airlines carry-on dimensions are 22″ x 14″ x 9″.

-If you are not sure what size your carry on is, American Airlines does provide size check templates located at their ticket counters and gates.
-But by the time you get to either of these locations it’s too late if the bag is too big, so better to always know your bag size in advance.
+If you aren’t sure what size your carry-on is, American typically provides “size check templates” located at their ticketing counters and departure gates.
+But if you wait until you get to either of these locations and have an issue, it’s too late.

 Soft-sided garment bags up to 51 inches / 130 cm (length + width + height) can also be taken as your carry-on item.